madriska/crawdad/README.markdown

   the user.
 Survey other software (TeX?) to harvest good starting values for these parameters.

+* Fix the demerits calculation to the TeX "improved" formula (Digital Typography p.
+154).
+Thanks to Bram Stein for pointing this out.

 * Implement the looseness parameter q (algorithm "Choose the appropriate active node", Digital Typography p.
 120).